Sustainable energy: Marine energy

 Marine energy has the smallest share of the energy market.
-It includes tidal power, which is approaching maturity, and wave power, which is earlier in its development.
+It includes OTEC, tidal power, which is approaching maturity, and wave power, which is earlier in its development.
 Two tidal barrage systems in France and in South Korea make up 90% of global production.
 While single marine energy devices pose little risk to the environment, the impacts of larger devices are less well known.

 Non-renewable energy sources

 Fossil fuel switching and mitigation

 Switching from coal to natural gas has advantages in terms of sustainability.
 For a given unit of energy produced, the life-cycle greenhouse-gas emissions of natural gas are around 40 times the emissions of wind or nuclear energy but are much less than coal.
-Natural gas produces around half the emissions of coal when used to generate electricity and around two-thirds the emissions of coal when used to produce heat.
-Reducing methane leaks in the process of extracting and transporting natural gas could further decrease its climate impact.
-Natural gas produces less air pollution than coal.
+Burning natural gas produces around half the emissions of coal when used to generate electricity and around two-thirds the emissions of coal when used to produce heat.
+Natural gas combustion also produces less air pollution than coal.
+However, natural gas is a potent greenhouse gas in itself, and leaks during extraction and transportation can negate the advantages of switching away from coal.
+The technology to curb methane leaks is widely available but it is not always used.

 Switching from coal to natural gas reduces emissions in the short term and thus contributes to climate change mitigation.
 However, in the long term it does not provide a path to net-zero emissions.
 Developing natural gas infrastructure risks carbon lock-in and stranded assets, where new fossil infrastructure either commits to decades of carbon emissions, or has to be written off before it makes a profit.